cloudControl/documentation/Guides/Java/Add-on credentials.md

 # Examples

-cloudControl offers a number of data storage solutions via the [Add-on Marketplace].
+dotCloud offers a number of data storage solutions via the [Add-on Marketplace].
 Below you can find examples on how to access the Add-on credentials for MySQL and PostgreSQL.